kayak/pypika/docs/2_getting_started.rst

 Getting Started
 ===============

-The main classes in pyqb are :class:`pyqb.Query`, :class:`pyqb.Table`, and :class:`pyqb.Field`.
+The main classes in pypika are :class:`pypika.Query`, :class:`pypika.Table`, and :class:`pypika.Field`.

 .. code-block:: python

-    from pyqb import Query, Table, Field
+    from pypika import Query, Table, Field

 Building Queries
 ----------------

-The entry point for building queries is :class:`pyqb.Query`.
+The entry point for building queries is :class:`pypika.Query`.
 In order to select columns from a table, the table must first be added to the query.
 For simple queries with only one table, tables and and columns can be references using strings.
-For more sophisticated queries a :class:`pyqb.Table` must be used.
+For more sophisticated queries a :class:`pypika.Table` must be used.

 .. code-block:: python